 The Massachusetts Technology Park Corporation does business as the Massachusetts Technology Collaborative ("MassTech Collaborative" or "MassTech").
-MassTech is an innovative public agency that works to accelerate technology adoption and use, enhance economic growth in the Massachusetts technology sector, and support research collaborations among industry, academia, and government.
+MassTech strengthens the competitiveness of the tech and innovation economy by driving strategic investments, partnerships, and insights that harness the talent of Massachusetts.

 MassTech is advancing economic development in key areas such as digital health technology, information technology, broadband deployment, advanced manufacturing, cybersecurity, and other emerging sectors such as robotics and the Internet of Things (IoT).
-Over its 37 year history, MassTech has managed numerous complex projects, overseeing more than \$619 million in public funding by providing grants, loans, and other financial assistance to thousands of projects across the Commonwealth of Massachusetts (the "Commonwealth").
-Through its three major divisions - the Innovation Institute, the Massachusetts eHealth Institute ("MeHI"), and the Massachusetts Broadband Institute ("MBI"), MassTech is stimulating economic activity throughout the Commonwealth.
+Over its 38 year history, MassTech has managed numerous complex projects, overseeing more than \$629 million in public funding by providing grants, loans, and other financial assistance to thousands of projects across the Commonwealth of Massachusetts (the "Commonwealth" or "Massachusetts").
+Through its major divisions and centers - the Innovation Institute (the "Institute"), the Massachusetts eHealth Institute ("MeHI"), the Massachusetts Broadband Institute ("MBI"), the MassCyberCenter, and the Center for Advanced Manufacturing, MassTech is stimulating economic activity throughout the Commonwealth.

 MassTech brings together leaders from industry, government, and academia to advance technology-based solutions that strengthen regional economies, improve the healthcare system, expand high-speed internet access, and stimulate cluster growth.